slaur/slaur.github.io/_posts/2015-02-04-map-experiment.md

 - Why Paris taxi stations ?

-  - It's one the first set of data that showed up when I looked at [Open Data Paris](http://opendata.paris.fr).
+  - It's one of the first sets of data that showed up when I looked at [Open Data Paris](http://opendata.paris.fr).
 Yes I'm this kind of guy...

 So let's create a basic map and add some markers from a geoJSON file.
 Each district (with a distinct zip code) has its color :